 James H. Crowdle Award for Distinction in Chemistry

-Professor James H. Crowdle was an outstanding member of the Department of Chemistry and Biochemistry at Canisius College for over forty years, most of which he served as chairman.
+Professor James H. Crowdle was an outstanding member of the Department of Chemistry and Biochemistry at Canisius College for over forty years, most of which he served as Department Chair.
 He was proud of having taught over 10,000 classroom students, freshman through graduate level, and he directed dozens of graduate research theses.
 He was simultaneously a powerful force in the creation of many campus-wide institutions; he co-founded The Griffin and he founded the DiGamma Honor Society.

 This award was conceived shortly after Dr. Crowdle’s retirement and death in 1966.
 Its purpose is to recognize the achievements of the best graduates of this department and to honor the memory of one of our most respected colleagues.
 Faculty and students of the Department of Chemistry and Biochemistry select awardees based on their significant contributions to the fields of chemistry or biochemistry.

 Honeywell International Inc., Buffalo.
 Honored for his research efforts in fluorine chemistry, especially the development of environmentally safer fluorocarbons.

 (PhD, Princeton University ´71)

 Director of Business Development, TriLink BioTechnologies.
 Honored for his research efforts that led to the development of antisense agents, oligonucleotides that bind to mRNA and regulate gene expression, as a method of attacking diseases.